iwdgo/postfixcalculator/README.md

 ***Reverse Polish Notation calculator***

-Usual problem can be solved in Go using :
+This well known problem can be solved in Go using :
 - slice editing (RPN)
 - emulating stack using the slice (RPN emulating stack)
 - using a stack-like struct (RPN stack)